Image credit: ARB

 Inflation speed

-As for the speed of onboard compressors, much of what has been already covered in the portable section still applies; these will have a CFM in their spec sheets, choose accordingly.
+As for the speed of onboard compressors, much of what has been already covered in the portable section still applies; these will have a CFM in their spec sheets, so choose accordingly.

 # Best mod for 4WD, first 4×4 modification, best 4WD accessory, 4WD air compressor, top 4WD modification.